-The College of Engineering origins began in 1934 when Boise Junior College (BJC) started offering a pre-engineering curriculum.
+Engineering originated in 1934 when Boise Junior College (BJC) started offering a pre-engineering curriculum.
 In 1965, it gained a four-year status as Boise College and began awarding baccalaureate degrees.
 Nearly a decade later, Boise State gained university status to become Idaho’s third university.

-In 1995, after a growing demand from technical and industry partners, the Idaho State Board of Education authorized the transfer of civil, electrical, and mechanical engineer baccalaureate programs to Boise State University.
-On July 1, 1997, the College of Engineering was established with construction management, instructional and performance technology, civil engineering, electrical engineering, and mechanical engineering as its founding departments.
+In 1995, after growing demand from technology and industry partners, the Idaho State Board of Education authorized the transfer of civil, electrical, and mechanical engineer baccalaureate programs to Boise State University.
+On July 1, 1997, the College of Engineering (COEN) was established with construction management, instructional and performance technology, civil engineering, electrical engineering, and mechanical engineering as its founding departments.

-Lynn Russell is named the founding dean of the College of Engineering.
-COEN received a significant $2 million dollar donation from the Harry W. Morrison Foundation for the construction of a civil engineering building named in his honor.
+The same year, Lynn Russell was named the founding dean of the College of Engineering.
+COEN received a significant $2 million donation from the Harry W. Morrison Foundation for the construction of a civil engineering building named in his honor.
 With the support of Micron Technology, Inc., 40 companies, foundations, and individuals, COEN announced the dedication of its second building, the Micron Engineering Center.

 For a complete history of the Boise State College of Engineering visit our archives.

 College of Engineering Deans

 JoAnn S. Lighty